Emotional health leads to financial health.

 I didn't ever approach the bad beliefs head-on until a bit later in my emotional journey.
 When I did, I realized that the good beliefs weren't directly connected to money, they were connected to my confidence, happiness with my life, and security in myself and my choices.
 To grow financially, I had to grow in all of those areas first, before I could even begin to look directly at the weird urges to spend that I felt when things were "off" inside of me.

 Do I still feel those urges?
 Yes, and I probably always will.
 Do I act on them?
 Not usually, and when I do, it's not in any major sort of way.
-I usually feel the urges, and use them as signs that there's something going on in me that I need to look at.
+I usually feel the urges, and use them as signs that there's something else going on in me.